-Table 3: Summary of Required Final Report Contents and Related Attachments Refer to the Application Worksheet and Final Report Worksheets for required submissions for each proposed activity.
-Required Submissions uired Submissions Related Attachments (as required) Final Report Form Final Report Worksheet 1 Education - sample of materials created with grant funding.
+Refer to the Application Worksheet and Final Report Worksheets for required submissions for each proposed activity.

+proposed activity.
+Required Submissions Related Attachments (as required) Final Report Form Final Report Worksheet 1 Education - sample of materials created with grant funding.
 Community Planning - completed policies, completed checklists and FireSmart Assessments.
 Development Considerations - completed policies and plans.
 Interagency Cooperation - CFRC terms of reference (for new CFRCs only).
 Emergency Planning - Completed assessments, inventories, list of purchased FireSmart Structure Protection equipment including quantity and cost.
 FireSmart Projects for Critical Infrastructure - Completed secondary FireSmart Assessment(s).
 FireSmart Projects for Community Assets - Completed secondary FireSmart Assessment(s).
 FireSmart Projects for Cultural Sites - Completed secondary FireSmart Assessment(s).
 FireSmart Projects for Green Spaces - Completed secondary FireSmart Assessment(s).

-Residential areas - summary report and sample of HIZ assessments; summary report for rebates; summary report for mitigation work; summary report for HPP assessments.
+Residential areas - summary report and sample of HIZ assessments; summary report for rebates; summary report for mitigation work; summary report for WMP assessments.
 Final Report Worksheet 2: Prescriptions, Burn Plans and Phased Projects Fuel Management Activities Copy of the fuel management prescription that is signed by a Registered Forest Professional including all ancillary assessments.
 Copy of the Burn Plan that is signed by the qualified professional.
 PDF maps, at appropriate scale, and KMZ files as identified in Appendix 11.
 Spatial data for completed prescriptions is required to be entered into RESULTS and the Activity Treatment Unit ID is required as evidence of a successful RESULTS entry.
-Please refer to "RESULTS Information Submission Specifications: Government Funded Activities".
+Please refer to "RESULTS" Information Submission Specifications: Government Funded Activities".
 Treatments and Phased Projects Post-treatment wildfire threat assessments as outlined in the Wildfire Threat Assessment Guide & Worksheets document or survey data as outlined in Fuel Management Data Collection Standard .
 Post-treatment report with updated survey data collection as per direction in the prescription, summary of post treatments conditions and fire behaviour outcomes and relationship to prescription treatment objectives.
 For prescribed fire only: fire effects monitoring pre burn, and fire effects monitoring post burn reports.
 Pre- and post-treatment pictures.
 PDF maps, at appropriate scale, and KMZ files as identified in Appendix 11.
 Spatial data for completed treatments is required to be entered into RESULTS and the Activity Treatment Unit ID is required as evidence of a successful RESULTS entry.
 Please refer to "RESULTS Information Submission Specifications: Government Funded Activities".
 Final Report Worksheet 3: Copy of the completed or amended CWRP.
 CWRP/Updates Completed Wildfire Threat Assessment Worksheet(s) and photos.
 Maps and spatial data as outlined in Appendix 11.
+Updated July 2025 - Final Report Worksheet 4: Additional Funding for Applicants Directly Impacted by Wildfires Education - sample of materials created with grant funding.
+Community Planning - completed policies, completed checklists and FireSmart Assessments.
+Development Considerations - completed policies and plans.
+FireSmart activities for Residential areas - summary report and sample of HIZ assessments; summary report for rebates; summary report for mitigation work; summary report for WMP assessments.
 Copies, excerpts and/or links to all materials produced with grant funding.
-Photos of funded activities and/or completed projects and links to media directly related to the funded
+Photos of funded activities and/o or completed projects and links to media directly related to the funded project.